Abhay956/two-tier-app-flask_mysql/README.md

-# Flask App with MySQL Docker Setup
+# Flask App with MySQL Docker compose setup

 This is a simple Flask app that interacts with a MySQL database.
 The app allows users to submit messages, which are then stored in the database and displayed on the frontend.